European shares firm as earnings, M&A back in play

 By Kit Rees

-LONDON, April 25 (Reuters) - Deal-making and earnings underpinned European stock markets on Tuesday as the focus shifted back to fundamentals and away from politics, for now, with the pan-European STOXX 600 index scoring its fifth straight session of gains.
+LONDON, April 25 (Reuters) - Deal-making and earnings underpinned European stock markets on Tuesday as focus shifted back to fundamentals and away from politics, for now.

-The STOXX 600 ended up 0.2 percent, after briefly hitting its highest level since August 2015 during the session.
-It is up 7.1 percent so far this year.
+The pan-European STOXX 600 index was up 0.1 percent, on track for its fifth session of straight gains.

-A win for centrist candidate Emmanuel Macron in the first round of the French presidential election sparked a global rally in risk assets on Monday as investors breathed a sigh of relief over the reduced chances of a nationalist upset.
+A win for centrist candidate Emmanuel Macron in the first round of the French presidential election on Monday sparked a global rally in risk assets as investors breathed a sigh of relief over the decreased chances of a political upset.

 "You've got all these positive factors in Europe's favour, but the problem is of course that we have had some political road bumps to contend with this year," Ken Odeluga, market analyst at City Index, said.